Etherlord/octoprint_installer/README.md

 # About
-Octoprint installer for Armbian systems
+Octoprint installer for Armbian systems based on Debian Buster

 # How-to install